 Dive Pack Prices

 All our packages are quote on a ‘Diver’ package basis, which include up to 3 guided dive per day subject to the local schedule.
+Please discuss your requirements with the Regaldive team, who will prepare a quotation suited to your needs.

 Please inform the sales team if you are planning on travelling with a non-diver or snorkeller, so we may apply to relevant non-diver discount.
 Spaces on the boat can be booked and paid for locally should a non-diver wish to join a trip.